moaatt2/moaatt2/docs/_posts/projects/2022-06-19-chainmail-blog.md

 ### Future Plans

-In the future I plan to update the blog to allow for local building/viewing  and thus the use of branching in the repository to clean up my workflow.
-In fact I actually plan to base the updated blog on this website and implement what I have learned in customizing this website as well as to potentially take things further.
+I plan to update the chainmail blog to support local building and viewing so that branching is feasible and I can improve my workflow.
+Thanks to creating this website, I have learned a great deal about using Jekyll locally.
+I aim to use this knowledge to set a foundation for the Chainmail blog and learn more so I can customize it further.